WISH STORIES

 The similarities are uncanny and proof that when someone takes an interest in youth, they thrive.

-Irene’s own children were raised knowing that they were valued, intelligent people who could overcome turmoil with education and perseverance.
+Irene’s own children were raised knowing that they were valued, intelligent people who could overcome challenges through education and perseverance.
 She showed them that no opportunity was off limits when you have a passion and strong values.
+The dedicated caretaker was a force for creating healthy, happy generations that continues with her grandchildren today.

 Wish granted on February 22, 2018 and sponsored by Essity + Brookdale Senior Living.